SuKem0703/SuKem0703/README.md

 ## 💼 Featured Projects

-* **Chronicles of Knight and Mage:** A 2D Action-RPG with real-time data interaction, developed using Unity and backed by a centralized server system.
+* **Chronicles of Knight and Mage:** A free-to-play, story-driven 2D Action-RPG on Steam, developed using Unity and backed by a centralized server system.
 Focuses on OOP, SOLID, and FSM for Enemy AI.
 * **Node.js Data Management API:** Migrated a concurrent data processing server from ASP.NET Core to Node.js/TypeScript, optimizing server resources for high-frequency endpoints.
 * **ASP.NET Data Management Server:** High-concurrency RESTful API server handling data storage, player state management, and item synchronization.

+## 🌱 Beyond Coding

+When I'm not writing code, I enjoy exploring other creative and analytical fields:

+* **🎵 Music:** I actively practice both acoustic fingerstyle and electric guitar.
+I have a strong passion for J-Rock and anime soundtracks.
+* **🎨 Art & Painting:** Currently learning painting and visual arts to enhance my creative thinking, which also provides great inspiration for conceptualizing 2D game environments and characters.

 ## 📈 GitHub Stats